canjs/canjs/docs/can-guides/introduction/technical.md

 developers, it’s possible by:

- - Having a single, ApplicationViewModel that contains all state, derived using [can-define-stream] from events dispatched on the ApplicationViewModel.
+ - Having a single, ApplicationViewModel that contains all state, derived using [can-observable-object/define/value] from events dispatched on the ApplicationViewModel.
  - Enforcing that parent-to-child communication only uses one-way [can-stache-bindings.toChild] bindings like:
    ```html